 The next crucial factor showing adequate results for the Mumbai electricity per unit charge is the maximum load time required.
 If the maximum demand generated by the consumer is the same as the maximum demand, it increases the chances of installing another plant.
 In case the demand of the consumer increases to the maximum limit during off-peak hours, there is no need to establish an additional electric plant.
 In this case, the cost per kWh generated is reduced.

 Next in the list is the amount of energy used, which means that if a large amount of energy is used for a longer time, the total electrical energy generated will be much lesser than otherwise.

-The last and most significant factor affecting the electricity tariff is the power factor of load, which plays a crucial role in plant economics.
+The last and most significant factor affecting the power tariff is the power factor of load, which plays a crucial role in plant economics.
 If the power factor is lower than expected, it multiplies the current load, increasing the chances of mishaps.
 So, the system becomes poor.
 To improve its functioning, the generating system has the correction equipment, which ultimately increases the cost of the generation.

 Electricity tariff is a broader concept that includes many essential types that are discussed below.
 Let’s have a look:

 The equation for the first type of electric tariff is C = Ax.
 In flat demand rate tariff, the power consumption is solely dependent upon the maximum load demand.
 The flat demand rate tariff is mostly used on sign lighting, streetlights, irrigation, and so on.
 In such cases, the performing hours cannot be defined.
 The metering system, the most common way to calculate power tariffs, is not considered under such tariffs.